Good performance in challenging conditions

 Consumer demand remains weak and volumes are flat in the markets in which we operate.
 Emerging markets continue to be subdued, while in Europe and North America growth is negligible.

-Underlying sales growth in the first half was broad-based across our four categories.
-While growth in Refreshment was due to price, volumes drove the performance in Home Care and Foods.
+Underlying sales growth in the first half was broad-based across our four divisions.
+While growth in Refreshment was due to price, volumes drove the performance in Home Care and Foods & Refreshment.

 Emerging markets grew by 6.0% with an increased contribution from volume.
 We held volumes in developed markets as pricing continued to decline in Europe.

-The first-half results show how all our categories are contributing to the overall performance as we implement the sharpened strategy.
+The first-half results show how all our divisions are contributing to the overall performance as we implement the sharpened strategy.

 Good growth in deodorants has been supported by the successful dry spray launch in North America and our compressed formats, which we are now rolling from Europe into Latin America.
 The Dove Advanced Hair Series, is establishing itself well across the world, most recently in Asia.
 TRESemmé is extending its reach to more premium ranges with the Perfectly (Un)done and Runway collections.